luisbebop/facebook-robot-sinatra/README.md

 ## Description

-A simple Facebook robot that echoes back the message you send to him.
+A simple Facebook robot that integrates with <https://api.ai>.
 It's based on the official Facebook Messenger API.
 You can use this as a template to create more complex Facebook robots using Ruby, Sinatra and Heroku.

 ## Deployment